wp-plugins/csv-2-post/readme.txt

 further.
 The sandbox approach assumes nothing and is expressed on an interface that does not push users through a linear step by step process.

+= When was CSV 2 POST Beta released? =
+This plugins re-development begun at the end of 2011 and the Beta was released June 2012.
+However the first plugin was created in 2009 and was halted pending re-development.

 == Screenshots ==

 1. Start by creating a Data Import Job and import your CSV files data to a new database table created by CSV 2 POST.
 We have the potential here to import to existing tables and more.